gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending meesages over the SCTP association.
+   Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending messages over the SCTP association.
 All chunks are protected by encapsulating them in
    DTLS chunks as defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-   Using the current DTLS Key context the DTLS Chunk Protection operator protects the plain text producing a DTLS Record that is encapsualted in the DTLS chunk and the transmitted as a SCTP packet with a common header.
+   Using the current DTLS Key context the DTLS Chunk Protection operator protects the plain text producing a DTLS Record that is encapsualted in the DTLS chunk and then transmitted as a SCTP packet with a common header.

    The DTLS Chunk specifies that in the receiving SCTP endpoint each